D (programming language): Uses

 Notable organisations that use the D programming language for projects include Facebook, eBay, and Netflix.

 D has been successfully used for AAA games, language interpreters, virtual machines, an operating system kernel, GPU programming, web development, numerical analysis, GUI applications, a passenger information system, machine learning, text processing, web and application servers and research.

+The North Korean hacking group Lazarus exploited CVE-2021-44228, aka "Log4Shell," to deploy three malware families written in DLang.

+Critique

+The lack of agility in the development process and the difficulty of introducing changes to the D language are described in a blog post article by a former contributor.
+The apparent frustration described there has led to the OpenD fork on January 1, 2024.